Ever heard of the pastel portrait artist Thérèse Schwartze?

 - The small linear mark at the edge of the sleeve near the shoulder and the way, at that point, there’s a small lost edge

 Schwartze applies the pastel in a painterly way to show the facial hair, finishing with some small tiny marks to indicate hairs.
-Note though how few of them are needed for us to read “beard” and “moustache.”
+Note though how few of them are needed for us to read “beard” and “mustache.”

 Look at the way the artist almost smudges the hair at the back of the head just above the collar where it melds with the background.
 And ahhhhhh, that loosely rendered ear.
 Just enough to read “ear.”